XAMPPRocky/tokei/README.md

 ## Supported Languages

-If there is a language that you want added, feel free to submit a pull request with the following information.
-If you're unsure have a look at [`languages.json`](./languages.json) to see how other languages are defined.
+If there is a language that you would to add to tokei feel free to make a pull request.
+Languages are defined in [`languages.json`](./languages.json), and you can read how to add and test your language in our [CONTRIBUTING.md](./CONTRIBUTING.md).

-- Name of language
-- File Extension(s)
-- The comment syntax (_Does it have block comments? is it the same as C?_)
-- The string literal syntax

 ```
 ABAP